Prerequisite Proficiency Requirements

 - Can I be admitted if I haven't yet satisfied all areas of the Prerequisite Proficiency Requirements?

 - Students may be admitted with one or more deficiencies in the Prerequisite Proficiency Requirements.
-If admitted, current graduate students may plan to satisfy any remaining deficiencies by taking the graduate-level (200-level) equivalent courses.
+If admitted, current graduate students may plan to satisfy any remaining deficiencies by taking either the upper-division (100-level) or graduate-level (200-level) equivalent courses.

 - Is there a form to submit that shows which areas are satisfied, and which are yet to be satisfied?
 What is the process?